August 23: Today in Royal History

 August 23, 1836 – Birth of Queen Marie-Henriette of the Belgians, wife of King Leopold II of the Belgians, born Marie Henriette of Austria at Buda Castle in Budapest, Hungary

 In 1852, Marie-Henriette married Leopold II, the future King of the Belgians.
-The marriage started out unhappy, remained unhappy, and the couple lived mostly separate lives.
-Leopold had many mistresses and he made no real attempt to have a successful marriage.
+The marriage started unhappy, remained unhappy, and the couple lived mostly separate lives.
+Leopold had many mistresses and made no real attempt to have a successful marriage.
 Marie Henriette was cold and inaccessible.
 Her only passion remained her Hungarian horses.
 Their children were brought up very strictly and with discipline.
 In 1869 when her only son Leopold died, Marie Henriette was devastated.
 Leopold blamed Marie Henriette for their son’s death.
 Little Leopold had fallen into a pond, caught pneumonia, and died.
 Hoping for a crown prince she became pregnant again, but the long-awaited crown prince did not materialize as the child was a girl, Clémentine.
 The couple completely separated after the birth of Clémentine and in 1895 Marie Henriette moved to Spa, Belgium where she lived out the rest of her life at Hôtel du Midi, the home she had bought there.

 Unofficial Royalty: Marie Henriette of Austria, Queen of the Belgians